Home » Health Conditions » Viral Infections » Flu

 Treating the common cold is usually a combination of modalities.
 A physician may offer an antibiotic, but this will not actually destroy the virus.
 It will keep the infection from turning into a bacterial infection.
 Usually one has to get through the one to two week cold with common sense treatments.
 Lots of fluids, bed rest, healthy eating practices.
 Saline solutions can be used as nasal decongestants.
 Adding moisture to the air with physician recommended humidifiers will also help to eliminate the spread of the cold and offer relief of the symptoms.
 There are a number of over the counter products available; however, you need to examine the contents as there are limits on age as well as possible drug interactions.
 People with certain disorders, such as high blood pressure or heart conditions should only use over the counter products under the guidance of their physician.

-Many people are looking to and homeopathic products to offer assistance in not only keeping the body from catching a cold, but symptom relief.
+Many people are looking to natural and homeopathic products to offer assistance in not only keeping the body from catching a cold, but symptom relief.
 The integrative method approach does not just address the question of what causes the common cold, but asks what we can do so that the body is in a condition to keep the cold virus at bay.
 Some people swear by the use of Echinacea for not only reducing the cold symptoms but creating a shorter duration of the cold itself.
 Others use garlic, zinc or honey as a natural cold combatant.
 Studies have not shown any significant decrease of colds when using alternatives, and there are age related warnings that are associated with these products as well.
 A homeopathic approach, such as the product Reme-Flu, offers a combination of herbs to encourage the body to be in a position to fight a cold.
 Reme-Flu has a two step product that offers symptom relief combined with a proprietary formula for faster cellular absorption.

 Always consult with your primary physician before taking any medication, over the counter product, natural or homeopathic product.